 Class Dates & Times

-Classes are 1.5 hours long except for the first class (2 hours).
+Classes are 1.5 hours long (except for the first class meeting, which is 2 hours long), there are six classes in a session, and the next session begins on Thursday, 5/20/21.
 You should attend every class you possibly can!
-There is no cost to attend classes in Spring 2021 other than the cost of the required materials ($25-$45 total, depending on whether you choose hard copies or digital rental).
+There is no cost to attend classes in May-June 2021 other than the cost of the required materials ($25-$45 total, depending on whether you choose hard copies or digital rental).

 Optional Check-In Coaching Sessions

 Group coaching sessions involve multiple students.
 They are 15-45 minutes long (depending on attendance) and are completely optional.
-I will work with one student at a time while everyone else practices at home with their mics on mute.
+I work with one student at a time while everyone else practices at home with their mics on mute.
 Past students have reported that these sessions really helped them apply what they learned in class.
 Check-Ins will be held at 4 p.m.
-EST (New York) on each Friday after the first five class sessions: 2/19, 2/26, 3/5, 3/12, and 3/19.
+EST (New York) on each Friday after the first five class sessions.

-"Extras" will also be available to students: $20 for individualized goal setting and feedback on a recording of themselves reading a passage in Russian and $5 for each Friday afternoon "check-in" coaching session they wish to attend (see above).
+"Extras" will also be available to students and observers: $20 for individualized goal setting and feedback on a recording of themselves reading a passage in Russian and $5 for each Friday afternoon "check-in" coaching session they wish to attend (see above).